jcruse03/Google-DDNS-Update/README.md

 $ sudo systemctl start ddns-update.service
 ```

-You should now have ddns-update.py running as a daemon and it will start at boot.
+You should now have ddns-update running as a daemon and it will start at boot.

 The downloaded repo and files can be deleted.